-Understanding your manager’s plans for their own career development can help you manage up.
-For example, if your manager has a goal to become the next VP in your department, how can you support them to that goal?
+Understanding your manager’s plans for their career development can help you manage up.
+For example, if your manager has a goal to become the next VP in your department, how can you support them in that goal?
 While your manager looks out for your career development, find ways to support and acknowledge theirs as well.

 5. Emotionally resilient

 Can you remain calm and productive under pressure and cope well with change?
 Can you help your manager when they’re under pressure and experiencing change?
 This is a great way to manage up.
-If you notice your manager dealing with extra stress and pressure, offer to help them run a team meeting, or take on an additional task to reduce their workload.
+If you notice your manager dealing with extra stress and pressure, offer to help them run a team meeting or take on an additional task to reduce their workload.